Skip to main content

 GSR2024 - Current information

-We are delighted that you are interested in participating in the GSR2024 PT round.
+We are delighted that 63 forensics laboratories worldwide are participating in this year’s PT round.

-• Samples for the GSR2024 PT round will be sent via FedEx Corporation, as in previous years.
+• Samples for the GSR2024 PT were shipped on 12 June 2024 via FedEx Corporation, as in previous years.

 • Participants are required to submit their results until 12 July 2023 via our Forensics PT Portal.

-• Final reports of results and certificates are planned to be provided on 30 September 2024.
+• The final report of results and individual certificates are planned to be sent out on 30 September 2024.

-• Detailed information for the GSR2024 PT round is provided in the "Call for Participation" document.
+• Detailed information on the GSR2024 PT round is provided in the "Call for Participation" document.

 Text